-Also check the availability of domain registration through sites like GoDaddy or Domain.com.
+Also check the availability of a domain name and register it.
 The more unique your business name, the more likely it’s already in use, but you can get creative by adding extra words.
 For example, “Thomas Timely Trucking” may translate to “ThomasTimelyTruckingLLC.com” or “ThomasTimelyTruckingOnline.com.”

 You can quickly set up an LLC, open accounts, and get compliant by working your way through these instructions: